 Tip: Shade matters.
 Bermuda struggles in shade; Zoysia tolerates partial shade; and Centipede can tolerate light shade but not heavy traffic.
 Sun-loving areas should be planted with Bermuda or Zoysia for the best results.

-4. Mow High (and At the Right Time)
+4. Mow High (and at the Right Time)

 Recommended heights: